Hospital readmissions dramatically reduced with trusted analytics platform

 One of the unintended benefits of implementing this solution was the more efficient utilization of resources.
-Specifically, the increased quality of care provided to the identified high-risk patients during their initial visit freed up resources that enabled the hospital group to help an increase of 300-500 percent of patients.
+Specifically, the increased quality of care provided to the identified patients at high risk for hospital readmissions during their initial visit freed up resources that enabled the hospital group to help an increase of 300-500 percent of patients.

 Implementing the reference architecture on TAP allows the solution to be quickly developed and customized for an individual hospital or healthcare organization.
 The implementation of the model as a RESTful service allows it to be easily consumed by any third-party applications.

-This reference implementation serves as a blueprint for any healthcare organization to use TAP to quickly adopt the above-described solution, and begin reaping the same benefits.
+This reference implementation serves as a blueprint for any healthcare organization to use TAP to quickly adopt the above-described solution to lowering hospital readmissions, and begin reaping the same benefits.

 Learn more about PK’s healthcare emerging technologies practice.